ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/countries/average_rating_US_JP.png" width="99%" />
 </p>

 We see that there is no significant difference of the ratings between countries.
+Our boxplots show that there is indeed a difference in the median, but the intervals are too large to confidently conclude anything.
 In france, germany and japan, there are products with lower average grades, but there does not seem to be a consistent bias present.

 #### Herding Behavior